xp-framework/uses/README.md

 ----------------------
 This library:

-* Adds a `uses()` function
+* **Adds a `uses()` function**.
+It takes care of loading classes, creating short name aliases for namespaced classes and handling imports.
-* Injects a class loader in the class loading chain which adds support for legacy class declarations
+* **Injects a class loader** in the class loading chain which adds support for legacy class declarations.
+It ensures class name / literal mappings are correctly registered.

 If successfully installed, you will see the `UsesCL` line appear: